Naftalan, Azerbaijan: Geography

 Naftalan city is located 330 km west of Baku, 50 km from Ganja in the foothills of the Lesser Caucasus Mountains.
 It's located at an altitude of 225 m above sea level.
 The spring is warm, the winter is soft here.
 The average annual temperature is +14.8 degrees.
 The wind in Naftalan is mainly monsoon.
 The city's territory is 35.73 km^{2}.

 Demographics

 According to the 1999 census, the population in Naftalan was 7,551.
-As of 2017, the population of the city is 8718 persons.
+Around 7400 of the population is Azerbaijani.